 Mechanical fixturing solutions are adequate for some visual applications but have several drawbacks.
 They can be both time consuming and expensive to create.
 Aligning the process to the fixture, setting proper focus, allowing adequate ventilation for byproduct removal, and ensuring that the fixture does not interfere with the laser systems moving components can all be error prone tasks.
 Additionally, if the process is to be repeated in the future, fixtures must be stored and the operator must go through the setup procedure each time.

 Universal Camera Registration (UCR) reduces the need for mechanical fixtures while simultaneously providing higher accuracy and repeatability.
-Available on both the ILS and XLS platforms, UCR uses a high resolution camera inside of the system carriage to visually identify features on the part to be processed corresponding to registration marks within the design file.
+UCR uses a high resolution camera inside of the system carriage to visually identify features on the part to be processed corresponding to registration marks within the design file.
 This information is used to align the design file to the material.

 From left to right- Raw material with registration marks, the UCR software recognizing these locations, and the final cutout